salrashid123/minikube_vault/README.md

 5. Exchange the application Pod's service account JWT token for a `VAULT_TOKEN`.

 This tutorial is very basic and just setups a simple configuration.
-For anytime else, please see [Vault Agent with Kubernetes](https://learn.hashicorp.com/vault/developer/vault-agent-k8s).
+For anything else, please see [Vault Agent with Kubernetes](https://learn.hashicorp.com/vault/developer/vault-agent-k8s) and the blog ["Announcing First-Class Kubernetes Support for HashiCorp Products"](https://www.hashicorp.com/blog/first-class-kubernetes-support-for-hashicorp-products).

 ### Setup